davidneedham/training-assignment/README.md

 It starts with lesson 1 which went live 30 days prior to the start of 2021-Q3.

+In this lesson we learn the bare bones about what Lando is and how to use it to set up some locally running containers that are designed especially for Drupal.
+Once those are set up, we will install Drupal 9.

 ## Scope for Lesson 1:
  - Initialize a new project with Lando.
  - Install Drupal 9 locally